ysraelcon/bingolingo/README.md

-Welcome to the Glitch BETA
+Welcome to Bingolingo
 =========================

+Suggestions for the page can be sent on here: [suggestions](https://shrib.com/#bingolingo-suggestions).

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.